lesersokerbok/lsb-wpengine/README.md

 Both `lsb-lesersokerbok.no-theme` and `lsb-boksok.no-theme` are child themes of `lsb-base-theme`.

+The plan going forward is to move much of the functionality differences into plugins.

 ## Issues
 Issues are tracked with [GitHub Issues](https://github.com/lesersokerbok/lsb-wordpress-themes/issues), but can also be viewed as a kanban board through [Huboard](https://huboard.com/lesersokerbok/lsb-wordpress-themes#/).